Primordial Black Hole Hot Spots and Nucleosynthesis

-Similarly to what was suggested in Fig.~\ref{fig:fluxBlackHawk}, one can see from Fig.~\ref{fig:flux} that the effect of the hot spot is sizeable for masses $M\lesssim 3\times 10^{12}\mathrm{g}$, whereas it becomes irrelevant for larger masses.
-This is due partly to the fact that, for larger PBH masses, the hot spot core temperatures approached the threshold $T_{\rm c}\sim m_e$ where one cannot trust the results exposed in Sec.~\ref{sec:hotspot} anymore, as the thermal bath is mainly made of inert photons.
+To track the time evolution of the PBH mass, hot spot profile, and emission rate of secondary photons, we used the software {\tt BlackHawk}~\cite{Arbey:2019mbc, Arbey:2021mbl}.
+In Fig.~\ref{fig:fluxBlackHawk}, dashed lines represent the fluxes obtained in the absence of hot spots (dashed lines) for photons from Hawking radiation (teal lines) and the corresponding universal spectrum (purple lines).
+Including the hot spot (plain lines) leads to a sizeable suppression of both fluxes for low PBH masses up to about $M=10^{13}$g.
+As is visible from the figure, the spectrum of photons radiated directly by the hot spot (orange lines) is always subdominant compared to the other two.
+The effect of the transfer function $\mathcal T(M)$ on existing BBN constraints is exhibited in Fig.~\ref{fig:flux}, using the limits obtained in Refs.~\cite{Acharya_2020} and~\cite{Carr:2020gox} and comparing results including and excluding the effect of the hot spot (plain and dashed lines, respectively) in the range of masses where such limits are relevant.
+One can see from Fig.~\ref{fig:flux} that the effect of the hot spot is sizeable for masses $M\lesssim 4\times 10^{12}\mathrm{g}$, whereas it becomes irrelevant for larger masses.
+This is due partly to the fact that, for larger PBH masses, the hot spot core temperatures approach the threshold $T_{\rm c}\sim m_e$ where one cannot trust the results exposed in Sec.~\ref{sec:hotspot} anymore, as the thermal bath is mainly made of inert photons.